thomasrotchford/CS386-2024-multiPainter/Deliverables/D2_Requirements.md

     3. User may choose to save selected settings or not
     4. User is auto redirected to the home page with new settings applied

+    Use Case: Follow Pixel Art Template
+    Actor: User
+    Description: A user will open the website for MultiPixel, and be able to pick a template to paint by numbers
+    Preconditions: The user has access to the website through any means.
+The user navigated a UI menu to reach the drawing page
+    Postconditions: The user will have colored a painting.

+    Main Flow:
+    1. The user clicks on a template they want to complete
+    2. The template is loaded for the user to color
+    3. The user begins filling in the numbers with the corresponding color
+    4. A finish message is loaded that prompts user to save.
+    5. The user selects to save.
+    6. The painting is saved to users account.

+    Alternative Flow:
+    1. The user decides to go back without saving.
+    2. System loads the template list again.

+    Alternative Flow:
+    1. The user is not logged in.
+    2. System prompts user to log in.
+    3. The user then logs in.
+    4. The user is now able to save.

+    Alternative Flow:
+    1. The user does not have an account.
+    2. The user is prompted to create an account.
+    3. The user account is created.
+    4. The painting is saved to their account.

 ![image](./D2_Images/UseCase5.jpg)